 Martin was formerly Chair of GIA’s NSW State Council and is a Director and Chairs the Audit and Risk Committee of Chiropractors Associations of Australia (National).
 He was formerly a member of the Finance & Audit Committee of Trainworks Limited and Company Secretary of St George Community Housing Limited.

-Jeanette was the CEO of Service Skills Australia between 2004 and 2014 with responsibility for the management of the skills and workforce development activities of the Skills Council.
+Jeanette was CEO of Service Skills Australia between 2004 and 201.
+The Skills Council developed the National Training Packages for the Retail, Tourism, Hospitality, Sport and Recreation, Hairdressing, Beauty and Floristry industry sectors.
+Jeanette had responsibility for the management of the skills and workforce development activities of the Skills Council.
 She took a leadership role in the development of international recognition of a range of vocational qualifications with a number of countries and has achieved international benchmarking of National Qualifications.

 Doug Wright was appointed as a Director of WorldSkills Australia in 2009.
 He is currently working part-time at the Australian Industry Group.
 Doug has studied at the University of Sydney and Deakin University where he attained a Bachelor of Economics and a Bachelor of Arts.